rkozhan/squeezer/README.md

 ## Deployment Information
 The live version of this app is deployed using Render.com, the application might enter a sleep mode when not in use, which results in longer load times for the first request.

+## Database
+This project uses PostgreSQL as the primary database system.

 ## Features (Under Development)
+- User authentication (Login and Registration)
-- Shorten long URLs
+- URL shortening for long links
-- Save shortened URLs
+- Save and manage shortened URLs
-- User authentication (Login/Registration)
+- Track clicks on your shortened URLs
+- View analytics and charts for URL performance
+- Toggle the active/inactive status of your URLs
 - ...
-- ...
-- ...
-- ...
-- More features coming soon!
+- Additional features coming soon!
 ---

 Stay tuned for more updates and improvements!